The Best Fabric, Foam & Thread for Outdoor Cushions

 For cushions you can leave on your patio all year round in the elements, you'll want to look at our most durable outdoor upholstery fabrics.
-We recommend the following brands for their longevity, colorfastness, UV resistance and mold/mildew resistance: Sunbrella® Upholstery, Bella-Dura®, P/Kaufmann Outdoor Performance and Richloom Fortress®.
+We recommend the following brands for their longevity, colorfastness, UV resistance and mold/mildew resistance: Outdura® Upholstery, Sunbrella® Upholstery, Bella-Dura® and P/Kaufmann Outdoor Performance.
 The reason we recommend these brands is because these fabrics are colorfast, durable, water resistant, and they are all very easy to clean.

 If you don't find any fabrics you like among the outdoor performance fabrics listed above, we do offer other fabric brands suitable for outdoor cushions.
 Consider fabrics from Covington Outdoor, P/K Lifestyles®, Tommy Bahama®, Waverly® and Solarium®.
 These brands are predominantly neither acrylic nor olefin and most are printed fabrics as opposed to solution-dyed.
 They are not as durable as performance fabrics and will not last as long outside.